BlurryFace04/LazyLights/README.md

 # LazyLights
-LazyLights is a home automation project developed using Raspberry Pi 4 model B that allows you to control your home appliances in three different ways: through a web interface, using hand gestures, and using a specific external keyboard.
+LazyLights is a home automation project developed using Raspberry Pi 4 model B that allows you to control your home appliances in four different ways: through a web interface, using hand gestures, using voice control, and using a specific external keyboard which acts as a macro.
 The appliances are connected to the Raspberry Pi using a relay circuit.

 ## Raspberry Pi Circuit:
 <p>